Chadwickjr/BasicBench/README.md

 BasicBench v2.2.3

+To download:
+- Select version, download BasicBench.exe (only file required for download, no setup required)

 - Note that the application tends to freeze when you run a cpu test and may even become unresponsive.

 - If this happens, give it a few seconds to finish running the test (should take no more than 30 some seconds) and things should go back to normal